 - Check the person's airway (open if necessary); check breathing and circulation.
-If necessary, begin rescue breathing, CPR, or bleeding control.
+If necessary, begin rescue breathing, cardiopulmonary resuscitation (CPR), or bleeding control.

 - Try to calm and reassure the person as much as possible.
-Amputation is painful and extremely frightening.
+Amputation is painful and very frightening.

 - Control bleeding by applying direct pressure to the wound.
 Raise the injured area.
-If the bleeding continues, recheck the source of the bleeding and reapply direct pressure, with help from someone who is not tired.
+If bleeding continues, recheck the source of the bleeding and reapply direct pressure, with help from someone who is not tired.
 If the person has life-threatening bleeding, a tight bandage or tourniquet will be easier to use than direct pressure on the wound.
 However, using a tight bandage for a long time may do more harm than good.

-- Save any severed body parts and make sure theystay with the patient.
-Removeany dirty material that can contaminate the wound, if possible.Gently rinse the body part if the cut end is dirty.
+- Save any severed body parts and make sure they stay with the person.
+If possible, remove any dirty material that can contaminate the wound, then gently rinse the body part if the cut end is dirty.

-- Wrap the severed part in a clean, damp cloth, place it in a sealed plastic bag and place the bag in ice cold water.
+- Wrap the severed part in a clean, damp cloth, place it in a sealed plastic bag and place the bag in an ice water bath.